 There are additional study entry criteria.

-Please complete the study eligibility checklist in the Hand Assessment form.
+Please complete the study eligibility checklist in the Hand Assessment form, before assessing and providing gloves.

-2. Procedures NWCOTSS-R Best Practice Treatment Protocol:
+2. Procedures North-West Rheumatology OT Best Practice Treatment Protocol:

 - 1. Explain the purpose of compression gloves to the patient, i.e. to help reduce pain, stiffness, swelling at night/during the day (as applicable to the patient's needs) and to improve hand function. - 2.
 Assess the person's capacity to give consent for glove provision as part of usual care.
-Record verbal consent to provision of gloves in the patient's OT notes. - Check the person's eligibility for glove provision (see NWCOTSS-R glove eligibility and contra-indication criteria).
+Record verbal consent to provision of gloves in the patient's OT notes. - Check the person's eligibility for glove provision (see North-West Rheumatology OT glove eligibility and contra-indication criteria).
 If the patient has mild Raynaud's disease, provide additional instructions to regularly check the circulation in the hands and remove gloves. - 4.
 Complete the best practice compression glove hand assessment protocol.
 See Section 3 in this Manual. - 5.
 Apply alcohol gel to your own and patient's hands for infection control purposes prior to sizing for, trying out and fitting gloves.
-Leave the gel to dry for 1-2 minute. - 6.
+Leave the gel to dry for 1-2 minutes. - 6.
 To determine the correct glove size: - a.
 Measure circumferentially around the 2nd to 4th MCPs with the MCPs in extension, using a Jobskin (paper) measuring tape.
 Use one tape per patient for hygiene reasons (use the same tape for hand assessment). - b.
 Refer to manufacturers' glove packaging for glove sizing (small, medium, large) - c.
 Use clinical judgement re correct fit - d.
 Seek patient feedback re comfort and compression at time of fitting. - 7.
-Fit an Isotoner three-quarter length finger compression glove.
-If the patient finds this uncomfortable, a Norco oedema glove can be fitted as an alternative (note this means the patient is then not eligible to participate in this study, as s/he is not receiving an Isotoner glove). - 8.
+Fit an Isotoner three-quarter length finger compression glove. - 8.
 Assist the patient with donning the glove over their fingers, and then instruct on how to continue to pull these over the hand/s.